Registration and User Account

 If you’re not a member yet, please register on this page, and fill in your advert.
 In the Dates and Availabilities tab, enter the first dates, then click on « Add a new period ».

 It sometimes happens, in the case of long term housesits, that the owners need to break up the housesit to use several different house-sitters.
-This is how to do it:
+Here's how to do it:

-(Let’s take the example of a housesit from 1 January to 31 December).
+(Let's take the example of a two-month house-sit from 1 July to 31 August.).

 Go to your discussion space that lists candidates you are in contact with.
-Click on “Cancel” to update dossier.
-But be careful and ensure that the issue has been fully discussed between you and candidate home-sitters!
+Open the chat space with your candidate.
+Click on “Cancel” at the top of the page.
+But be careful and ensure that the issue has been fully discussed between you and candidate house-sitters!

-Once the home-sitters have left, an assessment form is posted to your account’s discussion space.
+Once the house-sitters have left, an assessment form is posted to your account’s discussion space.

-Select the 3 badges which best represent the qualities of your recent home-sitters.
+Select the 3 badges which best represent the qualities of your house-sitters.

-If you wish, you can write up a positive endorsement, that the departing home-sitters can post in their Profile the next time they apply to home-sit.
+If you wish, you can write up an endorsement, that they can post in their Profile.

 Click on "Become a home-sitter", in the top band of NOMADOR home page.